msls-bioinfo/CmiRClustFinder_v1.0/README.md

 After the successful execution of `install.sh` you are ready to run the main pipeline script `CmiRClustFinder.r` which is located in `RScript/` directory

 ## Usage
-The pipleline triggered by executing `Rscript`:
+The pipleline triggered by executing `Rscript`: <br />
+please navigate into the `Rscripts` directory

 ```
 Rscript CmiRclustFinder.r <TCGA cohort abbreviation> <BED file specifying user intrested genomic regions>